AP sources: US Rep. George Santos facing federal charges

 “You’re the first to call me about this,” he said in a brief phone interview.

+A spokesman for the U.S. attorney’s office declined to comment.
 The charges were first reported by CNN.

 The New York Republican has admitted to lying about having Jewish ancestry, a Wall Street background, college degrees and a history as a star volleyball player.
 Serious questions about his finances also surfaced — including the source of what he claimed was a quickly amassed fortune despite recent financial problems, including evictions and owing thousands of dollars in back rent.